 Tables 4 and 5 below show CIN3+ risks for HPV-positive individuals triaged with DS when limited genotyping is provided by the screening test.
 Risk estimates are shown for DS-positive and DS-negative test results in strata of limited genotyping.
-HPV genotypes are ordered from the most to least carcinogenic HPV types: HPV16 is the most carcinogenic, followed by HPV18, then other 12 high-risk types (HR12).
+Strata are ordered hierarchically, from the most to least carcinogenic HPV types: HPV16, else HPV18, else other 12 high-risk types (HR12).
 In both the KPNC and STRIDES cohorts, HPV16-positive DS-positive results, HPV18-positive DS-positive results, and HR12-positive DS-positive results met the colposcopy threshold of 4%-24% immediate CIN3+ risk.
 The CIN3+ risk of HPV-positive DS-negative results were below the colposcopy threshold for all genotype categories, and met criteria for a 1-year return.
 However, HPV16 and HPV18 are most strongly associated with cervical cancer, and currently, all HPV16 and HPV18-positive individuals are recommended to be referred to colposcopy, independent of cytology result.
 While the CIN3+ risks of HPV16-positive, DS-negative and HPV18-positive, DS-negative individuals are clearly below the colposcopy referral threshold, additional data on cancer outcomes are required to support risk-based management for this group.
 In the interim, it is recommended that all HPV16 and HPV18 positive results are referred to colposcopy, independent of DS result.